DovydasLatkauskas/SpringBootRecipesWeb/README.md

 # Improvement as a developer
 The aim of this project is to use best coding practices, object-oriented programming, modular design and code encapsulation principles.

+# Requirements
+Just the JRE (Java runtime environment)

+# Use
+Download SpringRecipes1.0.0.jar and run it in bash with "java -jar SpringRecipes1.0.0.jar"